culanomeara/adventureswithwood/README.md

 * [HTML5](https://developer.mozilla.org/en-US/docs/Web/HTML) - Provides the basic content and structure for the site.
 * [CSS3](https://developer.mozilla.org/en-US/docs/Web/CSS) - Provides the styling for the site.
 * [Python](https://www.python.org/) - Provides the functionality for the site.
-* [JavaScript](https://www.javascript.com/) - Provides the interactivity and front end functionality for the site.
+* [JavaScript](https://www.javascript.com/) - Provides the timeout functionality for the messages/notifications
 * [Git](https://git-scm.com/) - Provides the version control system for the site.

 [Back to top](<#contents>)